montchr/dotfield/README.md

 This is Dotfield, my worlds and systems, a nutrient-rich typo terraforming the hungry heads of a talking planet.

-Primarily for macOS right now, but gradually introducing NixOS configurations as well.

 ## Identities

 ### SSH @ <https://meta.sr.ht/~montchr.keys>